In 1921, Dr. and Mrs. Julius Bluhm founded Fernwood on four simple principles that continue to guide us today:

 Macky King, their only child who became their successor in the 1950’s, spent her entire lifetime at Fernwood living by and teaching these wholesome tenets to generations of girls.

 Although established almost a century ago, these principles have proven to be timeless and are in many ways even more relevant in today’s complex world.
-As the newest stewards of Camp Fernwood’s future, our objective is to carry on these simple but enduring standards.
+As today’s stewards of Camp Fernwood’s future, our objective is to carry on these simple but enduring standards.

 As quickly as we’ve been connecting electronically, we’ve been disconnecting intra-personally.